DANCEcollaborative/bazaar/README.md

              - lobby
                 - All files within subdirectory 'lobby'.
              - agents
-               - Directory(ies) for Bazaar Docker agent(s) created above -- e.g., climatechangeagent/
+               - Directory(ies) for Bazaar agent(s) created above -- e.g., climatechangeagent/

       - In file 'bazaar/server_lobby_https.js', within the 'Content-Security-Policy' specification, change every instance of 'bazaar.lti.cs.cmu.edu' to your server name.
       - In file 'Dockerfile', replace MYSQL_ROOT_PASSWORD, MYSQL_USER, and MYSQL_PASSWORD with values for your MySQL.
       - In file docker-compose.yml, customize ports '8300' and '8400' to the port you used when setting up your web server above.

-- Install a Bazaar Docker agent
+- Install a Bazaar agent
    - The agent’s name needs to end in “Agent” or “agent” — e.g., "ClimateChangeAgent”.
    - Customize the agent's 'AGENT_NAME/runtime/properties/WebsocketChatClient.properties file.
 A sample version is provided for ClimateChangeAgent in [this location](https://github.com/DANCEcollaborative/bazaar/tree/master/ClimateChangeAgent/runtime/properties).
       - Comment out line 'socket_url=http://127.0.0.1' if necessary by inserting '#' at the beginning of the line.